A new documentary by Pola Rapaport and Wolfgang Held

 Editor of many feature documentaries including Lilly Rivlin’s Heather Booth: Changing the World and Alex Sichel’s SXSW Winner, A Woman Like Me.

-WOLFGANG HELD (Director of Photography) has been working as a DP in NYC since the mid-1990s.
+WOLFGANG HELD, ASC (Director of Photography) has been working as a DP in NYC since the mid-1990s.
 He went on the road with Sacha Baron Cohen as DP for Brüno, won an Emmy in 2008 for Best Cinematography on the PBS show Carrier, and shot Children Underground, nominated for the 2002 Academy Award for Best Documentary Feature.

 Held has photographed many acclaimed documentaries, including: Leonardo Di Caprio’s Before the Flood, Metallica: Some Kind of Monster, Mad Hot Ballroom, Crazy Love and Wigstock: The Movie.
 Held has also photographed over twenty narrative feature films, including the cult favorite Teeth.